 Usercentrics offers a Consent Management Platform (CMP) as a Software as a Service (SaaS) solution.
-This is used to collect, manage, document and transmit consent decisions, as well as to document and transmit the processing activities based on a legal basis chosen by the Controller.
-By using the CMP, the scripts of the individually implemented technologies are blocked when the website is opened.
+This is used to collect, manage, document and share consent, as well as personal data collected on the basis of legitimate interests.
+By using the CMP, the scripts of the individual implemented technologies are blocked when the website is opened.
 These technologies are served only after consent has been given.
 Technologies that are used on the basis of legitimate interest are not blocked and served automatically.